 Although driving is one of the best ways to explore Great Britain, most travellers sensibly choose to avoid driving in central London.
 Although there is a fairly comprehensive network of motorways radiating from the outer suburbs, which are joined by the M25 Orbital Motorway (ring road), there are no motorways that run through the centre of town and this results in bottlenecks and traffic jams.

 In an effort to reduce congestion, a daily congestion charge of £15 (£17.50 if you pay the following day) is levied on every car driven into a designated area in central London.
 You are required to pay the congestion charge if you drive or park in the congestion-charging zone between 7am and 10pm Monday to Friday.
 Motorbikes and scooters are exempt from this levy.

 A map showing the boundaries of the congestion charging zone is available for download from the Transport for London website.

-From 8 April 2019, there will be an additional charge levied on any vehicle that does not meet the Ultra Low Emission Zone (ULEZ) standards.
+From 8 April 2019, there has been an additional charge levied on any vehicle that does not meet the Ultra Low Emission Zone (ULEZ) standards.
 This will even apply to vehicles that wouldn’t normally have to pay the congestion charge (such as motorcycles and scooters).
 The ULEZ charge is an additional £12.50 per day for cars, motorcycles and smaller vans and minibuses but the charge is higher for larger vehicles such as coaches and lorries.

 This generally isn’t a problem for most people with a rental car as most petrol cars produced since 2005, motorcycles produced since 2007 and diesel cars produced since 2015 meet ULEZ standards.
 You can check if your vehicle meets ULEZ standards here.